andy-byers/CalicoDB/README.md

 ## Features
 + Forward and reverse iteration using cursors
-+ Crash protection using write-ahead logging
++ Crash protection via write-ahead logging
 + Variable-length keys and values (see [Caveats](#caveats))
 + Various parameters can be tuned (page size, cache size, etc.)